franciscop/server/documentation/README.md

 One of the most powerful things from express and thus from `server` is the Middleware.
 We extended it by setting some default, useful middleware, but we wanted to also give you the flexibility to edit this.

-> We recommend adding your own middleware to the folder `/middle`, and all examples below will make this assumption.
+> We recommend adding your own middleware to a folder in your project called `/middle`, and all examples below will make this assumption.

 There are four ways of loading middleware with `server`: as a string, as a function, as an array or as an object.
 They are all explained below.
 The most important difference is named (object) vs unnamed (others) middleware, as only named middleware will overwrite the defaults.